 Click on the pins or links below to find out more about the funding opportunities available in each area.

-To apply to Building Better Opportunities, you will need to respond to one of the new project outlines published on our LEP pages.
+To apply to Building Better Opportunities, you will need to respond to one of the project outlines published on our LEP pages.
 The scope of each project outline will be based on the LEP ESIF strategy, and developed with the LEP area ESIF sub-committee.
+There are currently no funding opportunities available.

 What is a project outline?